Frank Timmerman, Director of CCCEPA

 For more than a decade, Mr. Timmerman has served as conductor of the Macy’s All-Star Holiday Choir featured in the nationally televised lighting of the Great Tree at Atlanta’s Lenox Square.
 Choirs under Mr. Timmerman’s direction have performed to critical acclaim in France, Great Britain, Monaco, throughout the United States, and at conventions of the American Choral Directors Association and the Georgia Music Educators Association.
-His students have gone on to perform in more than 60 Broadway shows, including ALADDIN, ALL SHOOK UP, AN AMERICAN IN PARIS, BOY FROM OZ, CATS, A BRONX TALE, CHARLIE AND THE CHOCOLATE FACTORY, A CHORUS LINE, THE COLOR PURPLE, HAIRSPRAY, HAMILTON, HELLO, DOLLY!, HOLIDAY INN, LEGALLY BLONDE, MEMPHIS, THE PRODUCERS, SHREK, SPAMALOT, TUCK EVERLASTING, WEST SIDE STORY, WICKED, and YOUNG FRANKENSTEIN.
+His students have gone on to perform in more than 65 shows on Broadway and London’s West End, including ALADDIN, ALL SHOOK UP, AN AMERICAN IN PARIS, BEETLEJUICE, THE BOOK OF MORMON, BOY FROM OZ, CATS, A BRONX TALE, CHARLIE AND THE CHOCOLATE FACTORY, A CHORUS LINE, THE COLOR PURPLE, HAIRSPRAY, HAMILTON, HELLO, DOLLY!, HOLIDAY INN, LEGALLY BLONDE, MEMPHIS, THE PRODUCERS, SHREK, SPAMALOT, TUCK EVERLASTING, WEST SIDE STORY, WICKED, and YOUNG FRANKENSTEIN.

 Robert Adams, Drama/Acting, Department Coordinator